Saarthak-Vijayvargiya-github/AR-VR-IoT-Monitoring/README.md

 This project work represents a partial completion of the EEE F411 Internet of Things course instructed by [Dr. Vinay Chamola](https://web.bits-pilani.ac.in/pilani/vinaychamola/profile), Associate Professor at BITS Pilani, Rajasthan.
 The primary emphasis of the project is on overseeing and managing industrial machinery through augmented reality (AR) headsets such as [Hololens](https://www.microsoft.com/en-us/hololens).
 It serves as an illustration of how IoT-enabled machines can be supervised and operated using an application compatible with Hololens.

-## Prerequisites

-1. Basic understanding of IoT devices and the Arduino.
-2. Basic understanding of the Unity Game Engine, C++ & Object Oriented programming.

 ---
 ## How it works